JasonBHall/portfolio/Pursuits-Job-CRM/README.md

 Your browser opens to `http://127.0.0.1:5000` automatically.

-Your data lives in `./data/`.
-It's gitignored.
-Back it up like any other important folder.
+Data lives in `./data/` — gitignored.
+Back it up like any other folder you care about.

 <br>

 ## Paste a job description, get a filled form

-If you have an Anthropic API key, the **Paste & extract** panel on the New Opportunity form will fill in company, role, salary range, location, and work mode from a pasted job description.
+If you have an Anthropic API key, the **Paste & extract** panel on the New Opportunity form fills in company, role, salary range, location, and work mode from a pasted job posting.
 One click.

 To set it up: open **Settings** (bottom-left footer), paste your key, click Test, then Save.
 The key is stored in your data folder with restricted permissions and only ever sent to `api.anthropic.com`.